Sudalai Madan: Worship

-Sudalai is still venerated with customs that predate the Vedic religion or his syncretism with Shaivism, regarded as the rituals of the Dravidian folk religion.
+Sudalai is still venerated with customs that predate the Vedic religion or his syncretism with Shaivism, regarded as the rituals of the Tamil folk religion.
 The devotees serve him non-vegetarian foods, which is against mainstream Hindu tradition.
 Goats, chickens, and pigs are sacrificed and served to him.
 Fridays are prescribed for his worship.
 His main festivals are conducted annually.
 These festivals are called "Kodai".
 Kodai is celebrated for one day to many days according to the devotees's needs.
 Some famous temples celebrate it for 10 days.

 On these occasions, the deities are decorated with flowers.
 Some people are believed to become possessed and devotees talk to the deity through them.
 This deity is believed hunting in the cemetery through this spiritually possessed person.
 Thappattai beats, Kaniyan Koothu (Maguda Kacheri) and Villupattu are the main performances of Sudalai Madan Kodai festival.